AlissonSantos95/tibinho/README.md

         [ ] Make the icon stay grey and counting the spell cooldown not only the 2 sec GD and remove the botton cooldown bar, while mantaining the 2sec gray and counter on tohers icons.

-        [ ] Make resizeble icons so can make bigger ones
+        [x] Make resizeble icons so can make bigger ones

-        [ ] OCR with obs websocket
+        [x] OCR with DW WINDOW for mirroring

     [x] Clean Overlay — Show only the image icon.
 No details, mana, level, or any other information.